surfalytics/surfalytics/README.md

 This will be divided into 12 modules:

-1. What, Why, Who, How Analytics?
+1. <i>What, Why, Who, How Analytics?</i>
-2. Databases and SQL.
+2. <i>Databases and SQL.</i>
-3. Business Intelligence with Tableau, Power BI and Looker.
+3. <i>Business Intelligence with Tableau, Power BI, and Looker.</i>
-4. ETL Developer with dbt (ELT), Pentaho DI (classic UI ETL), and dimensional modelling.
+4. <i>ETL Developer with dbt (ELT), Pentaho DI (classic UI ETL), and dimensional modelling.</i>
-5. Cloud Computing funadmentals with AWS and Azure.
+5. <i>Cloud Computing fundamentals with AWS and Azure.</i>
-6. Cloud Data Warehouse with Redshift, Synapse, Snowflake, BigQuery, Clickhouse.
+6. <i>Cloud Data Warehouse with Redshift, Synapse, Snowflake, BigQuery, Clickhouse.</i>
-7. Apache Spark and Databricks.
+7. <i>Apache Spark and Databricks.</i>
-8. Hadoop on top of EMR, HDInsights with Hive
+8. <i>Hadoop on top of EMR, HDInsights with Hive.</i>
-9. Data Lake and Lakehouse with Trino, Athena, Synapse Serverless, and Databricks (Delta Lake and Spark Serverless).
+9. <i>Data Lake and Lakehouse with Trino, Athena, Synapse Serverless, and Databricks (Delta Lake and Spark Serverless).</i>
-10. Streaming with Apache Kafka, Apache Flink, Kinesis, Spark Structured Streaming, and Delta Streaming.
+10. <i>Streaming with Apache Kafka, Apache Flink, Kinesis, Spark Structured Streaming, and Delta Streaming.</i>
-11. ML fundamentals for Data Engineers.
+11. <i>ML fundamentals for Data Engineers.</i>
-12. Best practices for Data Engineers with DevOps and SoftSkills.
+12. <i>Best practices for Data Engineers with DevOps and SoftSkills.</i>

 Notes:

     - Modules 1 - 3 are for roles of BI Engineer and Data Analyst.
 Module about Cloud Computing is helful for everyone.
     - Modules 1 - 6 are for Analytics Engineers and Gentle Data Engineers (no coding needed)
     - Modules 1 - 9 are for modern Data Engineer
     - Modules 10 and 11 are advanced topics and for more experienced folks
     - Module 12 is for all.

-Why is it free?
+**Why is it free?**

 I don't want to reinvent the wheel by creating yet another study platform.
 Knowledge is already freely available from vendors, books, and learning platforms.
 My goal is to guide you and help you learn the fundamentals of analytics and data engineering.
 You will acquire the right skills to learn effectively.
 Soon, you will realize that you can master any new topic and apply it at work.
 This is my approach to decentralizing education.